Gavin-Persad/predictions/plan.md

 - enter scores, change to (title: game week, sub: as is live open to close )✅
 - history page, seasons winners cup winners etc. needs supabase table
-- add season name as title to view seasons page
+- add season name as title to view seasons page about me
+- small page, add to side menu, that has information about me and the project, git hub links etc. Also add this to side bar menu.

 23. Bugs